deepnight/gameBase/README.md

  - Add *Haxe* folder (eg. `c:\haxeTools\haxe`) to the **PATH** environment variable
  - Add *Neko* folder (eg. `c:\haxeTools\neko`) to the **PATH** environment variable
  - Add *HashLink* folder (eg. `c:\haxeTools\hl`) to the **PATH** environment variable

+## Does it work?
+Open a command line and type:
+ - `haxe`: you should see the Haxe command help
+ - `neko`: you should see the Neko help
+ - `hl`: you should see the Hashlink help

 ## Installing important haxe libs